boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 * Admin must have an option to view/update event reservations

-* Admin can have at least one reports
+* Admin can generate event lists report

 * Admin can automate sending email confimations (bonus)